chpiatt/brooklyn-museum-mediachain/README.md

 ```
 $ jq -c '.[]' artists.json > artists.ndjson
 ```

+Examples of these files are included in the data directory for your reference.

 ## Generating a schema
 Follow the instructions to install [schema-guru](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md), a tool that automatically derives a JSON schema from a set of JSON instances.
 The [schema generation guide](https://github.com/mediachain/aleph/blob/master/docs/schema-generation.md) explains the naming conventions and the parameters we're using: